samuelemarro/samuelemarro.github.io/_pages/counter-attack.md

 nav: false
 ---

-For ICML 2023 attendants: you can also find me at Poster Session 4 on Thursday!
+For ICML 2023 attendants: you can also find me at Poster Session 4 on Wednesday!

 ## TL; DR